$L^2$-critical nonuniqueness for the 2D Navier-Stokes equations: Introduction

 follows from the Onsager criticality of the energy-enstrophy space in 2D.
-A weak-strong uniqueness argument and Ladyzhenskaya's inequality implies the regularity and uniqueness of such Leray-Hopf solutions.
+A weak-strong uniqueness argument and Ladyzhenskaya's inequality imply the regularity and uniqueness of such Leray-Hopf solutions.

-In fact, the uniqueness for the 2D Navier-Stokes equation can be stated in a much stronger way.
+In fact, the uniqueness of the 2D Navier-Stokes equation can be stated in a much stronger way.
 More precisely, Leray-Hopf solutions are unique in a much larger class than the Leray-Hopf class itself.
-As a direct consequence of the result \cite{MR1813331} of Furioli, Lemari\'{e}-Rieusset, and Terraneo, any weak solution in $C_t L^2$ is unique without any additional regularity assumptions:
+As discussed in \cite{MR1891170}, the result \cite{MR1813331} of Furioli, Lemari\'{e}-Rieusset, and Terraneo implies that in 2D any weak solution in $C_t L^2$ is unique without any additional regularity assumptions:

-\begin{theorem} For any divergence-free $u_0 \in L^2(\TT^2)$, there is only one weak solution in the class $C_t L^2$ with initial data $u_0$. \end{theorem}
+\begin{theorem}[\cite{MR1813331}] For any divergence-free $u_0 \in L^2(\TT^2)$, there is only one weak solution in the class $C_t L^2$ with initial data $u_0$. \end{theorem}

-Concerning the sharpness of this existence/uniqueness result, we ask two questions: \begin{enumerate}[label=(\alph*)] \item Does the existence still holds if initial data $u_0 \in L^p(\TT^2)$ for $p<2$?
+Concerning the sharpness of this existence/uniqueness result, we ask two questions: \begin{enumerate}[label=(\alph*)] \item Does the existence still hold if initial data $u_0 \in L^p(\TT^2)$ for $p<2$?

 \item Are weak solutions in the class $C_t L^p$ unique if $p<2$? \end{enumerate}

 The aim of this paper is to provide a positive answer to the first question, and a negative answer to the second one.
 In fact, the main results in this paper will be stated in wider Sobolev spaces, but we choose the usual Lebesgue spaces $L^p$ here as the most elementary and significant.
 For instance, the space $ L^2 (\TT^2)$ is invariant under the natural scaling of the Navier-Stokes equations $ u( x, t ) \to u_\l( \l x, \l^2 t)$, and the square of $L^2(\TT^2)$ norm represents the total kinetic energy, which is nonincreasing in time for smooth solutions due to \eqref{eq:energy_equality}.